dasiths/dasiths.github.io/_posts/2018-12-30-integration-testing-aspnet-core-webapi.md

     The `builder.UseContentRoot(".")` also tells the factory to use the current projects build/runing path as the root.
 Which is used to read our custom `appsettings.json` file.

     **Important:** The reason why I passed the action in the constructor was to give each test the chance to setup the mock when instatiating the host, and not have a global or staticly configured mock.
 I'm using an instance of the host per test and **not** using the `IClassFixture<T>` as shown in the [documenation](https://docs.microsoft.com/en-us/aspnet/core/test/integration-tests?view=aspnetcore-2.2#basic-tests-with-the-default-webapplicationfactory).
-If you decide to have an instance of the host per test class then your can configure your mocks differently.
+If you decide to have an instance of the host per test class then you should configure your mocks differently.
 Choose what's right for you in your scenario.
+Drop a message here in the comments if you get stuck.

 5. Mocking